HSpot is a tool conceived for guiding the users in planning and submitting observations with the Herschel Space Observatory.

 Main steps to prepare an AOR.

-An internet connection to contact the Herschel Science Center (HSC) is required to execute several steps in the preparation of proposals.
-The HSpot main screen contains the icons and the menu associated with all the HSpot functions.
-A tool tip is displayed by placing the cursor over the icon; a sentence message helps to understand the functioning of the icons and, where it's necessary, provide data entry instruction.
+is displayed by placing the cursor over the icon; a sentence message helps to understand the functioning of the icons and, where it's necessary, provide data entry instruction.

-You can access to the target entry dialogue by clicking the bull-eye icon SSDC on the HSpot main screen.
+You can access to the target entry dialogue by clicking the bull-eye icon on the HSpot main screen.
 The target name can be resolved by consulting the SIMBAD Astronomical Database or the NASA/IPAC Extragalactic Database.
 If the target is found in the database, HSpot automatically enters the coordinates, otherwise the right ascension (RA) and declination (Dec) must be put manually in.

-Every new target is updated on a List of Target, which can be consulted and edited by clicking on the icon SSDC .
+Every new target is updated on a List of Target, which can be consulted and edited by clicking on the icon .

 The following tools can be directly reached from the target entry window:

-• Sky Background Estimator
+- Sky Background Estimator

-• Visibility Windows
+- Visibility Windows

-(bottom) The results for several components of the background for the selected target.
+(top) The background dialogue where you must enter the desired wavelength. (bottom) The results for several components of the background for the selected target.

 Several components contribute to the emission of infrared background (for a brief description click here).
 Indeed, an important ingredient required for planning an Herschel observing program is to have knowledge of the absolute brightness of the sky at the observation time.
 To judge the feasibility detection of astronomical sources in the presence of strong foreground signals, the observer requires the knowledge of the background sky level relative to the astronomical source of interest.